-The hallmark of the Institute’s success has been the ability to consistently draw a large number of qualified candidates eager for training in psychoanalysis.
-Candidates typically are seasoned therapists, licensed as psychologists, psychiatrists and other physicians, licensed clinical social workers, marriage family and child therapists, or related disciplines such as law, literature and religion.
-The Institute’s values of pluralism, participatory democracy and academic excellence are realized by granting full voting participation to candidates on all standing committees within the institute.
-Candidates are represented on the Board of Directors by two voting seats.
+The ability to draw a large number of candidates, eager for training in psychoanalysis, is a hallmark of ICP’s success.
+Candidates typically are seasoned licensed therapists, including: psychologists, psychiatrists and other physicians, licensed clinical social workers, marriage, family and child therapists or related disciplines such as law, literature, and religion.
+Advancing the institute’s values of pluralism, participatory democracy, and academic excellence, candidates on all standing committees have full voting participation.
+In addition, Candidates have two voting seats on the Board of Directors.

 In addition to the public conferences, the Institute offers an in-house forum to which the entire ICP community, including analytic candidates, psychoanalytic students, and extension division participants, is invited free of charge.
-At these smaller meetings, topics of particular interest to Members and Candidates in training are presented.
-This format includes discussion and open questioning of the ideas presented.
-These meetings are a favorite of the community, offering as they do more ongoing research in a less formal setting.
+These smaller meetings offer topics of particular interest to Members and Candidates.
+Including discussion and open questioning, these meetings are a favorite of the community as they continue research in an informal setting.

 ICP values innovative psychoanalytic ideas and the questioning of these ideas

 ICP values and hears all voices – the community shapes the discourse

 ICP values diversity and promotes a culture of inclusion, invitation, dignity, and respect.

 ICP values innovation and openness to the development and dissemination of contemporary psychoanalytic concepts.

 The ICP is a success.
 Our success grows from a combination of two factors: a commitment to evolving psychoanalytic theory, and the reasonableness and progressivism of our members.
 These two factors combine to provide simple and compelling results – advancing psychoanalysis and providing better therapy for patients.

 – David Markel, M.D., ICP Founding Member (August 10, 1934 – August 7, 2020)